 #1.
 Permethrin in the army

 Soldiers get exposed to many different circumstances.
 They travel the world, sleep in tents and work in tropical areas.
 They therefore run a higher risk of getting infected with mosquito-borne diseases such as Malaria and Yellow Fever.
 But also in Europe, where tropical diseases hardly occur, soldiers (just as any other person) risk getting infected with Lyme disease through tick bites.
 This is why the German army started using permethrin products on the uniforms of their soldiers.
 The insects smell the permethrin and are forced to retreat immediately.
 The new solution worked out to be very effective, and soon permethrin products became the new army standard.
-Today, armies all around world use permethrin products on their uniforms.
+Today, armies all around the world use permethrin products on their uniforms.
 It has made them a key client for textile manufacturers that work with permethrin finishers.

 #2.
 Humanitarian institutions

 The army is not the only organisation that sends people to the tropics.
-Humanitarian institutions such as the Red Cross and Doctors without Borders, for example, operate in many countries that are affected by tropical diseases.
+Humanitarian institutions such as the Red Cross and Doctors without Borders, operate in many countries affected by tropical diseases.
 As their employees work under dangerous circumstances, protecting them is a main priority.
 By equipping their doctors, nurses, and volunteers with permethrin impregnated clothes, humanitarian institutions lower the risk of mosquito-borne diseases to a minimum.
 Obviously, the solution also supports the people that receive medical help.
 By handing out permethrin impregnated clothing in areas that suffer from Malaria outbreaks regularly, many lives can be saved.

 #3.
 Worldwide tourism